800 345.5000 Support Login

 HOW TO GET LICENSED MUSIC

-Determine the type of licence you need: There are various types of licences for music, including synchronisation (sync) licences for use in audiovisual productions, mechanical licences for reproducing and distributing music recordings, and performance licences for live performances or public broadcasts.
-Determine which type of licence you need based on how you plan to use the music.
+Determine the type of license you need: There are various types of licenses for music, Master and mechanical licenses for reproducing and distributing music recordings, and public performance licenses.
+Determine which type of license you need based on how you plan to use the music.

 Contact the owner of the music: Reach out to the owner of the music and explain the intended use of their music.
-Negotiate the terms of the licence, including the scope of the licence, the compensation or royalties to be paid, and any other terms or conditions.
+Negotiate the terms of the license, including the scope of the license, the compensation or royalties to be paid, and any other terms or conditions.

-Obtain the licence: Once the terms have been agreed upon, obtain a written licence agreement that outlines the terms of the licence.
-Pay any necessary fees or royalties, and ensure that you have the proper documentation to prove that you have obtained the necessary licence.
+Obtain the license: Once the terms have been agreed upon, obtain a written license agreement that outlines the terms of the license.
+Pay any necessary fees or royalties, and ensure that you have the proper documentation to prove that you have obtained the necessary license.

-Businesses can work directly with a music licensing company or service, such as a performance rights organisation (PRO) or a sync licensing company, to obtain the necessary licences for your intended use of the music.
-These organisations can help you identify the owner of the music, negotiate the terms of the licence, and ensure that you have the proper documentation to legally use the music.
+Businesses can work directly with a music licensing company or service, such as a performance rights organization (PRO) to obtain the necessary licenses for your intended use of the music.
+These organizations can help you identify the owner of the music, negotiate the terms of the license, and ensure that you have the proper documentation to legally use the music.

-For businesses wishing to play music on premise, owners may find that the best solution is to work with a music for business provider.
-A background music provider will not only deliver high quality music that is deemed appropriate for business use, but will also handle the licensing and legal aspects necessary to broadcast music within your business.
+For businesses wishing to play music on-premise, owners may find that the best solution is to work with a music for business provider.
+A background music provider will not only deliver high-quality music that is deemed appropriate for business use, but will also handle the licensing and legal aspects necessary to broadcast music within your retail business.